 A related study highlights that providing structured support, such as time off for research, mentorship, and resources, significantly enhances faculty research productivity (Gaikwad, 2021).
 This aligns with the experiences of faculty researchers who, despite limited experience, are motivated by the encouragement and guidance from peers and institutional programs like RDE, enabling them to pursue impactful research while managing their other responsibilities.

 Table 7.
-Factor 7: Access to modern software, hardware, and other technological aids essential for research.
+Factor 7-Access to modern software, hardware, and other technological aids essential for research